Structure of Anglicare Board

 The Board seeks to use current governance processes and has adopted Governance, Chief Executive Officer Limitations and Strategic Ends policies.
 The Bishop, on the recommendation of the Board, appoints Anglicare’s Chief Executive Officer.

-The Board also has a Finance Risk and Audit Committee that meets monthly.
+The Board also has a Finance Risk and Audit Committee that meets quarterly.
 It reviews the financial reports and makes recommendations to the whole Board.

 ROSEMARY CALLINGHAM (Chair) – appointed by the Bishop

 Rosemary Callingham is Adjunct Associate Professor in mathematics education at the University of Tasmania.
 She has a PhD, masters degrees in Education and Public Administration, and teaching qualifications.
 She has an extensive background in education in Australia, at school, system and tertiary levels.
 She has worked on projects in Hong Kong and North Korea as well as in many parts of Australia.

 Rosemary has been involved in a variety of capacities for community organisations including Guides Tasmania and the RSPCA in the UK.
 She is a member of Holy Trinity Church in Launceston and in her spare time enjoys needlework and other crafts.
 She has two adult daughters who both live in Victoria, and two grandchildren.

 JOAN HARVEY (Deputy Chair) – appointed by Synod

 Joan Harvey is a retired mathematics/science teacher with 45 years’ experience in government and non-government schools in Victoria and Tasmania and over 35 years working in education administration.
 She has a B Sc (chemistry, physics and mathematics), Grad Dip Ed from Melbourne University and has been on several committees for the Tasmanian Catholic Education Office and Tasmanian Assessment, Standards and Certification.

 Joan is a member of the Parish of Burnie and is currently a worship leader, church warden, secretary of Parish Council, Synod representative and a member of the nomination committee.
 She is a member of Diocesan Council, secretary/treasurer of Roland Children’s Services Inc., a board member for Clarendon Children’s Homes and Anglican Health & Welfare as well as Anglicare.